mateuszdorobek/python3.info/dragon/polish/sprint-03.rst

 -----
 .. code-block:: bdd

-    Title: Create Dragon with position.
+    Feature: Create Dragon with position.

-    Scenario 1: Create Dragon with default position.
+    Scenario: Create Dragon with default position.
         Given Dragon does not exist,
-    When Dragon is created with name "Wawelski",
-    Then Dragon exists,
+         When Dragon is created with name "Wawelski", Then Dragon exists,
           and position is x=0 y=0.

-    Scenario 2: Create Dragon with initial position.
+    Scenario: Create Dragon with initial position.
         Given Dragon does not exist,
          When Dragon is created with name "Wawelski" and position x=50 y=120, Then Dragon exists,
           and Dragon position is x=50 y=120.

 Acceptance Criteria